theClarkSell/HTML5-Compiler/4 - JavaScript API/Labs/Drag_and_Drop/end/readme.md

 # 2012 CodeMash HTML5 Precompiler
 Contributors: Brandon Satrom, Clark Sell

-Tags: HTML5, JavaScript, WebSockets
+Tags: HTML5, JavaScript, Drag and Drop

 - - -
 ## Abstract

-In this lab we're going to work through building a realtime chat system using WebSockets and node.js
+In this lab we're going to work through building a simple web page utilizing HTML5 Drag and Drop

 - - -
 ## What will you learn?

 In this lab you will learn the basics for creating and consuming a WebSocket.

-* How to open a connection
-* How to host an endpoint
-* How to broadcast a message across multiple clients
-* How to send a message

-Given the state of the WebSocket Spec we're actually going to use a library called Socket.IO to develop agaist.
+* Enabling draggable content
+* Using the dragging events
+* DataTransfer Object
+* Dragging Files from the desktop to the browswer

 - - -
 ## Prerequisites